metayeti/YABS.js/README.md

 ## Contribution

-This program is provided as-is as free and open source software, but it is not currently open for contributions (mainly because the author considers it feature-complete and would prefer to spend time working on other projects).
-It is unlikely that this system will be expanded much beyond the scope of its current capabilities.
+This program is not currently open for contributions (mainly because the author considers it feature-complete and would prefer to spend time working on other projects).
+It is unlikely that this system will be expanded beyond the scope of its current capabilities.
 If you need to extend or modify the featureset that this software provides, please consider forking this project.

 ## Credits